jmrmcode/OneHealthTweetIRL/README.md

 ## Overview

-This repository contains the codebase for implementing the MaxEnt IRL approach, as proposed by Ziebart et al. (2008) and adapted for Python by Luz, M. (2019).
-It also includes the necessary data to replicate the results presented by Requena-Mullor et al. (under review).
-This study investigates factors influencing the popularity of One Health-related tweets on X (formerly Twitter), with a particular focus on the #onehealth hashtag.
+This repository contains the Python code and data used in the study by Requena-Mullor et al. (under review), which investigates factors influencing the popularity of One Health-related tweets on X (formerly Twitter), with a particular focus on the #onehealth hashtag.
+The analysis is based on the Maximum Entropy Inverse Reinforcement Learning (MaxEnt IRL) framework, originally proposed by Ziebart et al. (2008) and adapted for Python by Luz, M. (2019).

 ## Repository Contents

-- **`irl_codebase.py`**: Contains the implementation of the MaxEnt IRL approach, including code for training the IRL model using expert data.
+- **`irl_codebase.py`**: Contains the implementation of the MaxEnt IRL approach, including code for training the IRL model using data from expert X accounts.
 The required model inputs are listed below:
 - **`expert1_states_actions.csv`**: A CSV file containing the states and actions of expert #1.
 - **`expert2_states_actions.csv`**: A CSV file containing the states and actions of expert #2.
 - **`expert3_states_actions.csv`**: A CSV file containing the states and actions of expert #3.